minima-global/minidocs/docs/buildonminima/txntutorial/layer1/multisig.md

 txnbasics id:multisig
 ~~~~

 The reason this is not done immediately when you add an input..
-Is that you may be posting this transaction weeks or months after it is created and will need up to date proofs
+Is that you may be posting this transaction weeks or months after it is created and will need up to date proofs.

-And now - we can attempt to publish the transaction
+And now - we can attempt to publish the transaction:

 ~~~~
 txnpost id:multisig